-Frontal fibrosing alopecia (FFA) is a form of scarring or cicatricial alopecia that mainly affects women.
-In 83-95% of women, FFA usually begins after menopause between 55-63-years-old .
-FFA causes permanent hair loss from the frontotemporal or front and sides of your scalp and other body parts, like the eyebrows and eyelashes .
+Frontal Fibrosing Alopecia (FFA) is a form of scarring or cicatricial alopecia that mainly affects women.
+In 83-95% of women, Frontal Fibrosing Alopecia usually begins after menopause between 55-63-years-old .
+FFA causes permanent hair loss from the frontotemporal or front and sides of your scalp hair margin and other body parts, like the eyebrows and eyelashes .

 FFA may be caused by genetic, hormonal, immune, and environmental factors, however, the exact cause is unknown .
-There is no cure for FFA, but there are several treatment options available that can slow the progression of hair loss.
+There is no cure for FFA, but there are several medical treatment options available that can slow the progression of this type of scarring hair loss.

 In this article, we will explore FFA in detail, covering what causes it, common symptoms of FFA, how FFA is diagnosed, and how it is treated.

-Frontal fibrosing alopecia (FFA) is a type of alopecia characterised by a band-like receding hairline .
-FFA is a special form of a disease called lichen planopilaris – a common type of scarring alopecia.
-In frontal fibrosing alopecia, scientists believe that inflammatory immune cells infiltrate and destroy the stem cells found in the bulge of the epithelial hair follicles, affecting their ability to regenerate and produce hair.
-The loss of the regenerative potential of the hair follicle causes fibrosis or scarring and permanent hair loss .
+Frontal Fibrosing Alopecia is a type of alopecia (hair loss) characterised by a band-like receding hairline .
+FFA is a special form of a disease called lichen planopilaris – a common type of scarring hair loss.
+In Frontal Fibrosing Alopecia, scientists believe that inflammatory cells from the immune system infiltrate and destroy the stem cells found in the bulge of the epithelial hair follicles, affecting their ability to regenerate and produce hair.
+The loss of the regenerative potential of the hair follicle causes fibrosis (or scarring) and permanent hair loss .

 Immune cells infiltrate and damage the hair follicle bulge and cause the loss of its regenerative potential (HF) .

 FFA is one of the most common causes of cicatricial (scarring) alopecia globally, and since it was first described in 1994, cases have been increasing .